What is Cryosurgery?

 - We use cryosurgery to treat both benign and aggressive skin cancer that either has recurred locally following radiation or not curable by conventional surgery or radiation.

 - Cryosurgery is usually an outpatient procedure, so patients go home the day of treatment

 How do I know if my pet is a candidate for Cryosurgery?

 - Please call us to schedule a consultation for your pet.
-Through consultation, if patient is determined to be a good candidate for Cryosurgery, client will be informed of the detailed information about Cryosurgery, its estimate, post Cryosurgery care and overall prognosis.
+Through consultation, if the patient is determined to be a good candidate for Cryosurgery, the client will be informed of the detailed information about Cryosurgery, its estimate, post Cryosurgery care, and overall prognosis.

 We treat you and your pets like family.

 Please fill out the form below and a member of our team will be in touch with you shortly.